joshuagryphon/plastid/docs/source/examples/count_vector.rst

 Manipulating arrays
 ...................

-Now that we have the :class:`numpy arrays <numpy.ndarray>`, we can manipulate them like any other :class:`numpy arrays <numpy.ndarray>`:
+Now that we have a list of :class:`numpy arrays <numpy.ndarray>`, we can manipulate them like any other :class:`numpy array <numpy.ndarray>`:

 .. code-block:: python